 Betsy’s husband Alfred enlisted in the Army on 10th December 1915.
 At this time the family were living at 6 Asylum Cottages, Radcliffe on Trent and Alfred was an attendant at the Asylum.
 He was mobilised in Nottingham on 7th August 1918 and served with the Royal Army Medical Corps.
 Notts County War Hospital records show that eighty RAMC orderlies were employed by the War Office, including twelve of the existing male nursing staff from the Asylum.
 They enlisted into the RAMC for home and local service and were demobilised on the closing of the hospital.
 Betsy’s husband Alfred is likely to have been one of them as his demobilisation papers are stamped Notts County War Hospital 21.7.19, which was shortly before the war hospital closed in August 1919.

 Betsy became a nursing Sister at Notts County War Hospital.
 Seventeen of the asylum female nursing staff were retained by the War Office when it became a military hospital.
-Those nurses who held the Medico-Psychological certificate were appointed Sisters in charge of wards.
+Those nurses who held or were studying for the Medico-Psychological certificate were appointed Sisters in charge of wards.
 A further thirty-one nurses were employed by the War Office, bringing the total female nursing staff to forty-eight.
-The hospital records note that Betsy, having passed her Medico-Psychological Examination, was entitled to the rank of Sister and would be paid £45 per annum inclusive from 1st July 1919.
-Betsy would have worked with Mary Jollie (nee Clark), whose recollections of serving at the War Hospital can be found in her biography.
+The hospital records note that Betsy, having passed her Medico-Psychological Examination, was appointed Sister and was paid £45 per annum inclusive from 1st July 1919.
+The registers of the Medico-Psychological Association, held at the Royal College of Psychiatry, reveal that Betsy was awarded her certificate in 1919.
+Betsy would have worked with Mary Jollie (née Clark), whose recollections of serving at the War Hospital can be found in her biography.

 On 14th August 1919 Betsy gave evidence at an inquiry by the County Coroner into the suicide of patient Private Harry Smith, as reported in the Nottingham Evening Post.